-The financial statements summarise the Council's transactions for the year, its cash flows throughout the year and its year-end position as at 31 March 2021.
-The financial statements are prepared in accordance with the International Accounting Standards Board (IASB) Framework for the Preparation and Presentation of Financial Statements (the IASB Framework) as interpreted by the Code of Practice on Local Authority Accounting in the United Kingdom (the Code).
+The annual accounts summarise the Council's transactions for the year, its cash flows throughout the year and its year-end position as at 31 March 2021.
+The annual accounts are prepared in accordance with the International Accounting Standards Board (IASB) Framework for the Preparation and Presentation of Financial Statements (the IASB Framework) as interpreted by the Code of Practice on Local Authority Accounting in the United Kingdom (the Code).